-DC: Look, they’re getting better.
-The biggest difficulty here is still getting people to test.
-In the last seven or eight years, I might’ve done three or four hundred complaints with moisture.
-From those, I could count there would be a handful that actually either tested or tested properly.
+DC: It did take a while but now in-situ probe testing in accordance with ASTM F2170 would be by far the most widely used moisture test method in Australia, however the biggest difficulty here is still getting people to test although they are getting much better and more diligent with their testing.
+In the last ten years, I might’ve done four or five hundred complaints that are related to moisture.
+From those, there would be a handful that actually either tested or tested properly.
 So our biggest push is trying to get people to understand why you need to moisture test.
 It’s an insurance policy, that’s what I tell everyone.
 Yeah, the slab might be dry now, but if something happens on-site and the slab is wet in 6 months’ time, 12 months’ time, two years’ time, and you don’t have that insurance policy in place telling you that the slab was dry when you laid the flooring, well you’re going to be held accountable.
-It only takes one job for 20, 30, 100 thousand dollars to sink a business potentially bankrupt.
+It only takes one job for 20, 30, 100 thousand dollars to sink a business and potentially bankrupt them.
 I know people hate doing it, it takes a bit of time, but it’s just an insurance policy.
 And now that the F2170 standard is 24 hours and not 72, there’s really no reason not to do it.

 WM: Are there any situations that favor in situ RH testing above the others?

-DC: We’re going through this with resilient at the moment and we’ve come back with really, the in situ RH test is the only real quantitative test in our opinion.
-The in situ probe is more protected against the environment, it just seems to be a more robust test, so we’re pushing that as the number one test, and any surface testing as a minor test.
+DC: We went through this with resilient flooring Standard recently and the resilient committee agreed that the in situ RH test is the only real quantitative test in our opinion so it is the only normative test in the AS 1884 Standard.
+The in-situ probe test is more protected against the environment, it just seems to be a more robust test, which is why it is the only normative test in the resilient Standard and the surface test is a secondary test only to be undertaken when you can’t do an in-situ probe test.
 The issue with any surface testing – be it hood or calcium chloride – is it all relies on surface preparation.
 They’re sitting on top of the slab so when you’re in a commercial building they can get damaged, they can get destroyed.
-So contractors have probably been using in situ testing more and more over the last three or four years.
+So contractors have been using in situ testing more and more over the last four or 5 years.
 But it wasn’t popular to start with because it was different, whereas now it’s definitely the go-to method in Australia for floor coverings.

 Advice for US Flooring Professionals